Copernicus Programme: Sentinel satellites

 The European Space Agency (ESA) is currently operating seven missions under the Sentinel programme (Sentinel 1, 2, 3, 4, 5P, 5, 6).
 The Sentinel missions include radar and super-spectral imaging for land and ocean as well as atmospheric monitoring.
 Each Sentinel mission except Sentinel-5P is based on a constellation of at least two satellites to fulfill and revisit the coverage requirements for each mission, providing robust datasets for all Copernicus services.

 In preparation for the second-generation of Copernicus (Copernicus Sentinel Expansion Missions), six expansion missions (Sentinel-7 to 12) are being developed by ESA to address EU Policy and gaps in Copernicus user needs, and to increase the current capabilities of the Copernicus Space Component.
 The decision by the UK to re-enter the EU's Copernicus programme after Brexit has been essential to secure funding for completion of the Expansion Missions.

 Sentinel-1

-Sentinel-1 provides all-weather, day and night radar imaging for land and ocean services.
+Sentinel-1 provides all-weather, day and night radar imaging for land and ocean services with a maximum resolution of 5 m.
 The first two satellites were launched aboard Europeanised Soyuz rockets from Guiana Space Centre.